-In 2016 BEREC published Net Neutrality guidelines as mandated by Regulation 2015/2120.
+In 2016, BEREC published Net Neutrality Guidelines as mandated by Regulation 2015/2120.
 This regulation also prescribes that NRAs shall "closely monitor and ensure compliance" with the Regulation, and that NRAs shall "publish reports on an annual basis regarding their monitoring and findings".
-In 2017 and 2018 BEREC published a report on the implementation of the Regulation, based on the NRAs annual reports.
+In 2017 and 2018, BEREC published reports on the implementation of the Regulation, based on the NRAs' annual reports.